CodeMacrocosm/codeboost-internship/README.md

 #  Codeboost Internship by CodeMacrocosm 🚀

-Welcome to the Codeboost Internship program brought to you by CodeMacrocosm! 🌟

-This internship is designed to provide aspiring developers with hands-on experience various fields of software development. 💻

-Join us as we embark on a journey to enhance our skills, collaborate on real-world projects, and build a vibrant community of learners and creators. 🌐

-Get ready to boost your coding journey with Codeboost!
+Welcome to the Codeboost Internship program brought to you by CodeMacrocosm! 🌟 This internship is designed to provide aspiring developers with hands-on experience various fields of software development. 💻 Join us as we embark on a journey to enhance our skills, collaborate on real-world projects, and build a vibrant community of learners and creators. 🌐 Get ready to boost your coding journey with Codeboost!
 Let's code, learn, and grow together! 🚀

+Before proceeding, we encourage you to read through the entire program overview carefully and execute each step sequentially.
+Take your time and ensure a thorough understanding before moving on to the next step.

 **PREREQ: Learn Git and Github**